hughperkins/clnn/README.md

 * 22nd June:
   * Checked that SpatialConvolutionMM gives same results using clnn, compared with cunn
+  * Checked that SpatialMaxPooling gives same results using clnn, compared with nn
+  * Created nn.FullyConnected layer type, which handles Reshape for us :-)
 * 21st June:
   * Got SpatialConvolutionMM and SpatialMaxPooling running
   * Ran Soumith benchmarks on SpatialConvolutionMM, for clnn and cunn, on NVidia 940M